SciTechMC/TB-Battle-Game/README.md

 Solution: Close the game window and rerun the run.bat file

 ### When running the exe file, windows will not recognise the app and try to have you not run it.
 You can ignore this message and run it anyway.

+#Contributing to the project:

+If you wish to contribute to the project here are a few guidelines:

+When testing the code here is how it should look:
+-TBBG-STM.exe (or '.py' works as well)
+-TBBG-files (folder)
+  -TBBG-HP-window.exe
+  -TBBG-STM-Health.txt (automaticaly made)